VIDEO: Florida Leads Nation In Lightning Strike Fatalities, Quickly Take Cover When Storms Approach

 There is no safe place outside when thunderstorms are in the area.
 If you hear thunder, you are likely within striking distance of the storm.
 Just remember, When Thunder Roars, Go Indoors.

-ABOVE VIDEO: Last week was National Lightning Awareness Week, and as Florida enters a regular pattern of afternoon thunderstorms, emergency responders and meteorologists urge people to be aware of lightning danger and to take cover when storms approach.
+ABOVE VIDEO: Last week was National Lightning Awareness Week, and as Florida enters a regular pattern of afternoon thunderstorms, emergency responders and meteorologists urge people to be aware of the lightning danger and to take cover when storms approach.
 (NOAA video)

 Too many people wait far too long to get to a safe place when thunderstorms approach.
 Unfortunately, these delayed actions lead to many of the lightning deaths and injuries in the United States.
 The fun and informative NOAA video above and the information below provide tips on how to stay safe indoors and outdoors.